Security

 FS Service (User-Space Enforcement Layer)

-• Receives messages via SYS_RECV_MSG, which includes the kernel-stamped sender_principal
+• Receives messages via SYS_RECV_MSG, which includes the kernel-stamped sender_principal.

 Interceptor Details